DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 DealDash has received complaints from Truth In Advertising (TINA.org).
 TINA.org describes itself as “a nonprofit organization dedicated to empowering consumers to protect themselves against false and deceptive marketing.”

-TINA.org investigated the site and said that its investigation revealed a number of concerning things like that DealDash advertises incredible savings on auctioned items won but it doesn’t clearly or conspicuously disclose that DealDash consumers typically lose money on the auctions.
+TINA.org investigated the site and found several concerning issues, such as DealDash advertising incredible savings on auctioned items won but failing to clearly or conspicuously disclose that DealDash consumers typically lose money on the auctions.
+Additionally, TINA.org found that DealDash does not disclose its material connection to certain products that are advertised and auctioned on DealDash.com.

 The website reads: